Best Free Transcription Software in 2026

 Best if you want ease of use.

-2. Upload your audio or start a live session
+2. Upload your audio file or start a live session.

-Best if you are not transcribing a file, but speaking live.
+Best if you are not transcribing an existing file.

 How to transcribe a video to text for free